aimms/how-to/Articles/333/333-evolving-webui.rst

 #.
 Create a new widget of the same size, of type map

 #.
-In this new widget we add a node set, with specification
+In this new widget, we add a node set, with specification

     *   ``index:`` : ``i_Customer``